 FOOD + FUN NEAR THE STADIUM

 Of course, some would rather eat before they get to the ballpark, and these folks won’t be disappointed by the wealth of options near Globe Life Park.
 Local favorites like Mariano’s Hacienda, considered the birthplace of the frozen margarita, and Prince Lebanese Grill, which was featured on the Food Network, are both short drives from the stadium.
 Want something within walking distance?
 Check out Arlington’s newest addition, Texas Live!, located right across the street.
+This new hotspot has a wall of TVs where you can watch the game and tons of great restaurant options.

 If you’re craving some barbecue, visit Eddie Deen’s Crossroad Smokehouse, which is across from AT&T Stadium.
 Many locals regard Mr. B’s Burger Pub as the best in town while Gino’s East, just north of the stadium off Interstate 30, brings Chicago-style pizza to Arlington.